trasz/laserhammer/README.md

 LaserHammer is a simple DocBook to mdoc(7) ("UNIX man page syntax") converter.
 Use it like this:
 ```
-./laserhammer.py source.sgml name.7
+./laserhammer.py book.parsed.xml handbook.7
 ```
-(The 7 stands for section 7 of man pages, the "miscellaneous documentation".)
+The 7 above stands for section 7 of man pages, the "miscellaneous documentation".
+The 'book.parsed.xml' is a processed XML source of the FreeBSD Handbook; you can use it as test sample.